rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 ### Cases in Which You Have More Information Than the Compiler

-It would also be appropriate to call `unwrap` or `expect` when you have some other logic that ensures the `Result` will have an `Ok` value, but the logic isn’t something the compiler understands.
+It would also be appropriate to call `expect` when you have some other logic that ensures the `Result` will have an `Ok` value, but the logic isn’t something the compiler understands.
 You’ll still have a `Result` value that you need to handle: whatever operation you’re calling still has the possibility of failing in general, even though it’s logically impossible in your particular situation.
-If you can ensure by manually inspecting the code that you’ll never have an `Err` variant, it’s perfectly acceptable to call `unwrap`, and even better to document the reason you think you’ll never have an `Err` variant in the `expect` text.
+If you can ensure by manually inspecting the code that you’ll never have an `Err` variant, it’s perfectly acceptable to call `expect` and document the reason you think you’ll never have an `Err` variant in the argument text.
 Here’s an example:

 ```rust
 {{#rustdoc_include ../listings/ch09-error-handling/no-listing-08-unwrap-that-cant-fail/src/main.rs:here}}